- Industry Statistics

 How much is the jewelry industry worth?

-The jewelry industry is worth $298.40 billion, globally.
-The U.S. jewelry and watch market is valued at approximately $60.4 billion.
-While revenue fell over the pandemic, the jewelry industry is showing signs of recovery and transformation to meet the demands of a changing market.
+The global jewelry industry is valued at $298.40 billion.
+In the U.S., the jewelry and watch market is approximately $60.4 billion.
+Despite pandemic-related revenue dips, the industry is on the rebound, adapting to a changing landscape.

 -